Coupe Gambardella

 The Coupe Gambardella is a French football cup competition held between the under-18s of the French football clubs, organized by the French Football Federation (FFF).

 The cup is regarded as an opportunity for young hopefuls to showcase their skills in a national competition.
-A victory in the finals of the cup is as highly sought by players trying to start their career, as by clubs wishing to demonstrate their ability to train young talents.
+A victory in the finals of the cup is as sought by players trying to start their career, as by clubs wishing to demonstrate their ability to train young talents.

-The current champion is Rennes having defeated Dijon in the 2025 final by a score of 3-2.
+The current champion is Paris Saint-Germain having defeated Montpellier in the 2026 final by a score of 3–2.
 The 2019–20 and 2020–21 editions of the tournament were cancelled because of the COVID-19 pandemic in France.

 History

 The tournament is the modern day version of the Coupe nationale des juniors, which ran up until 1954.
 The competition was then renamed, in 1955, to honour Emmanuel Gambardella, president of the French Football Federation from 1949 to 1953, who died on 30 August 1953.

 In 2019, the competition switched from being an under-19 competition to an under-18 competition.